kenthua/openshift/README.md

 - Configs - Various configs for different scenarios, to be run by root/sysadmin or user
 - Demo - Scenarios from starting with a Docker image, war, java webapp, ruby, php
+- Install - Scripts to install OpenShift Enterprise
-- Vagrant - all-in-one & multi-host examples
+- Vagrant - all-in-one & multi-host examples (deprecated)

 # Other examples located in other repositories